SOLDATO2/CustomDoorIcons/README.md

 ./CustomDoorIconsLinux

 ### **Tab Names Disappear When Clicked / Typed Text Isn't Showing Up / Buttons Do Not Have Text**
-Cause: This issue typically occurs when using a light theme.
+This issue typically occurs when using a light theme.
 CustomDoorIcons isn't fully compatible with light themes because the text color (white) blends into the background, making it appear invisible.

-Solution: Change your system theme to a dark theme.
+Change your system theme to a dark theme.
 This will ensure that all text elements are visible.
 Future updates may address compatibility with light themes.

 ### **Fonts Aren't Appearing in Team Names/Door Settings**
-Cause: The fonts used in the Team Names and Door Settings tabs are purely visual and are currently only available on Windows.
+The fonts used in the Team Names and Door Settings tabs are purely visual and are currently only available on Windows.
 This is because Windows provides a library to load hard-coded fonts, which isn't natively available on Linux.